Stay at a design hotel

 Dine at a Michelin restaurant

-Gothenburg has four Michelin restaurants, all exciting in their own way.
+Gothenburg has five Michelin restaurants, all exciting in their own way.
 28+ is a veteran with 30 years in the guide, Bhoga a young upstart, SK Mat & Människor an intimate meeting place where you sit close to the chefs’ workplace and Koka is an experimental Nordic restaurant with lots of exciting flavours and ingredients.
 Whichever you chose, you will surely have an exciting gastronomical experience.

 Fish and seafood